coderefinery/installation/zoom.md

 ## Verify installation

 Join one of the pre-workshop installation verification sessions.
+If Zoom works in any other event, it will probably work here, too.

 ## Zoom signals